Buzut/jamments/README.md

 ### Update `config.js`
 By default, `config.js` is working for a local testing database with root user and no password, this is definitely not what you want!

-So update it with your own settings.
-For more info about possible settings for different DB engines, check [Knex.js documentation](https://knexjs.org/#Installation-client).
+Hence you need to update `config.js` with your own settings.
+For more info about possible settings for different DB engines, check out [Knex.js documentation](https://knexjs.org/#Installation-client).

+Now to create the tables, just run `npm run createTables` and you're all set up.

 The tables are automatically created by the init script, but I leave theme here for reference.